intmus/inttheory22-23/_20-extended-and-mediant-harmonies/a2-tx-extendedharmonies.md

   - G11 is G,B,D,F,A,C
   - G13 is G,B,D,F,A,C,E

-If a non-chord tone doesn't fit within our given possibilities, it's most likely an extention.
+If a non-chord tone doesn't fit within our given possibilities, it's most likely an extension.
 Your options for non-chord tones are:
 - passing tone
 - neighbor tone